cfengine/documentation/reference/promise-types/files.markdown

 **Allowed input range**: `"?(/.*)`

-**Synopsis**: Execute this command on each file and match if the exit status is zero
+**Description**: Execute this command on each file and match if the exit status is zero

 **Example**: